OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

       style for the chosen language.
-    - Passes an automated test suite, written with an industry-standard framework for the chosen language, showing that it correctly implements the specification for the function.
+    - Passes an automated test suite, written with an industry-standard framework for the chosen language, showing that it correctly implements the specification for the function or component.
-    - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the a components's performance in minutes, seconds, or milliseconds.
+    - Performs the specified operation in an efficient fashion, as determined through experiments that evaluate the components's performance in minutes, seconds, or milliseconds.
     - Correctly uses assignment statements, iteration constructs, conditional logic, function invocation, and function recursion in a way that passes